romansorin/research/paper_content.md

 ## Results

+This paper proposes a potential approach to identifying common layouts in a given domain (e.g., ecommerce, business, healthcare, media) and optimization/analysis of the effectiveness of layouts.

 Ideas for data analysis:
 - Scatter plots of variants and session times (variant by color, Y axis is session length)